tuda-parallel/FTIO/README.md

 apt install python3.11-venv
 ```

+> [!note]
-Note there are currently issues with pyDarshan on Mac, that can be solved as mentioned [here](https://github.com/darshan-hpc/darshan/issues/930)
+> Note there are currently issues with pyDarshan on Mac, that can be solved as mentioned [here](https://github.com/darshan-hpc/darshan/issues/930)

 ### Automated installation